MonoGame/MonoGame/Documentation/articles/tools/mgcb.md

 * PlayStation4
 * WindowsPhone8
 * RaspberryPi
-* PSVita
 * XboxOne
 * Switch

 If not set, it will default to Windows.

-NOTE: PlayStation 4, Xbox One, PS Vita, and Switch support is only available to licensed console developers.
+NOTE: PlayStation 4, Xbox One, and Switch support is only available to licensed console developers.

 ### Target Graphics Profile